Last updated: Jan, 2021

 It's all or nothing with time.
 We need time to contemplate everything.

-How We Perceive Time's Flow
+How We Create Time's Flow

 Blink rapidly and you will get a rough understanding of how our brains process life.
 That's how time works.
 The passing of time is like a film strip in our minds, with still frames being recorded at high speed.
 It is well understood that the human eye can capture between 30 and 50 frames per second and that our brains then meld those still frames into a single, smooth sequence of movement.
-Thus, with our eyes open we are constantly registering change at that rate and perceive the flow of time.
-It's called the 'flicker fusion rate'.
+Thus, with our eyes open we are constantly registering change at that rate and perceiving the flow of time.
+It's called the 'flicker fusion rate' (FFR).

 Scientists have recently worked out that not all creatures see at the same speed.
 Pigeons, for example, may register change at double our rate per second, slowing down life for these fast flying birds, making it easier for them to spot a food source, land on a branch and avoid predators.
 House flies register an incredible 250 frames in a second, making time crawl by and your chances of swatting them with a newspaper nigh on impossible.

-Nevertheless, all us creatures are missing a substantial chunk of what is available reality within one second -- even flies.
+Nevertheless, all us creatures are missing a substantial chunk of what is available reality within one second – even flies.
 If there were a creature that could get close to seeing every part of a second, with a flicker fusion rate in the millions, from their perspective time would freeze up.

-Arrows of Time.
+The Arrow of Time.

 Entropy, or Time's Arrow, is one view of how time can be said to flow.
 Things break but they do not un-break.
 There is only one direction and that is towards chaos.
 Quantum Physics might disagree, as it likes to argue that sub-atomic particles may wish to do things in reverse; but on a macro scale we don't seem to be heading for birth.
 So, entropy is the redistribution of energy in time.
 It is described by the second law of Thermodynamics as the passing of energy from useful levels to ever less useful levels, in decline.